 Most of the work took place south of Mickledon Edge, with some further works at its junction with North America bridleway near Haslingshaw Ford.

-The Cut Gate bridleway route has been used for centuries to link the Derwent and Little Don valleys, allowing visitors to access dramatic landscapes, protected habitats and wildlife and the cultural heritage of the moors.
+The Cut Gate bridleway route was probably used for centuries as a packhorse trail.
+Now it allows visitors to access dramatic landscapes to experience the cultural heritage, protected habitats and wildlife of the moors.

-Some sections of the path were eroding and spreading out into the surrounding moorland, damaging the habitat and makinge the route difficult to negotiate.
+Some sections of the route were eroding and encroaching out onto the surrounding moorland, causing erosion, damaging the fragile habitat and making the route difficult to negotiate.

 Repairing the damage and improving the path has made it easier and safer for walkers and riders alike.
 As there is no longer a need for them to skirt damaged sections, erosion has been reduced, protecting an important nature conservation area.

 Stone and aggregate used for path restoration was sourced from a local quarry to ensure that it was geologically similar to the existing stone in the path.

 Drainage to sections prone to waterlogging were upgraded to route water away from the path.

 The Cut Gate route is included in the British Mountaineering Council’s (BMC) Mend our Mountains: Make One Million fundraising campaign in 2018 to 2019, to provide funds for further sections of this popular route – including the ‘Bog of Doom’ – to be restored.

 Read more about the British Mountaineering Council Mend our Mountains campaign here.